The 10th Reason Why You Are Vitamin D Deficient

 1. What causes a person to be vitamin D deficient?

 Vitamin D deficiency can result from inadequate sun exposure, poor diet, certain medical conditions affecting absorption, and genetic factors such as polymorphism.
-Age and skin color also play a role in the body's ability to produce vitamin D.
+Age and skin color can also play a role in the body's ability to produce vitamin D.

 2. What health issues are caused by vitamin D deficiency?